mct/junkdrawer/README.md

 Most of this code was written by [Michael Toren](http://github.com/mct)

-For things I've written, licened as either Public Domain, or any BSD license you choose.
+For things I've written, licensed as either Public Domain, or any BSD license you choose.

 Anything in here I haven't written is clearly indicated so.

+I'm curious if anyone ends up using snippets from here.
+Drop me a line.

 ## Index